The Open University

 There is an OU-Unionlearn Steering Group made up of representatives of the OU, unionlearn and unions affiliated to the TUC which manages this special relationship.

-Read the blog by Peter Horrocks, Vice-Chancellor of the OU, wrote for unionlearn:
+Read the blog Peter Horrocks, Vice-Chancellor of the OU, wrote for unionlearn on part-time students - the ultimate 'hard-working people'.

 OpenLearn Learner Guide